kua-University/Mu-Guda-Nahom-Tadesse/README.md

 4. Run the app on an emulator or Android device.
 5. Create an account or log in using email and password.
 ## Developed By
--Name: Nahom Tadesse
+- Name: Nahom Tadesse
--Email: nahomtadesse93@gmail.com
+- Email: nahomtadesse93@gmail.com